 That’s one hell of a toast rack.

-“Questioning me is questioning the Ministry and extension the Minister himself.”
+“Questioning me is questioning the Ministry and by extension the Minister himself.”
 Ah, facism.

 “Obviously.”
 Alan Rickman continues to be exquisite in a single word.